 Sometimes attempts to help employees and encourage self-care can be ill-informed or even ignore the actual needs of employees.
 Pop culture has twisted self-care until it is something unrecognizable and this has influence on all aspects of our society.
 It’s used often as a ploy to sell something that is billed as self-care, something advertised to cure a person of their overwhelming feelings.

-When people push self-care on us, our self-care needs are often not taken into account.
+When people push self-care on us, our needs are often not taken into account.
 While we may need safety or comfort in that moment, we’re told to light a candle and try aromatherapy.
 It’s easy to see how, in this situation, the person likely ends up feeling unheard and even more broken than before.

 It’s insulting, really.
 It can make a person feel like something must be wrong with them if they don’t find something to be self-care.
 If it is billed as something that will absolutely make them feel better and it doesn’t, this can be upsetting, the opposite goal of self-care.